Anthony Earbury

 Anthony Earbury (Earburie, Erbery, etc.) (c.
-1571-1638) was a minister in late Elizabethan and early Stuart England, who represented puritan interests while remaining within the Anglican ministry.
+1571-1638) was a minister in late Elizabethan and early Stuart England, who represented Puritan interests while remaining within the Anglican ministry.
 He is notable for his involvement in the puritan group at the Hampton Court Conference and his confrontation with Archbishop Richard Bancroft soon afterwards, and in later life for his resistance to a challenge to his ministry brought on personal grounds by Sir Edward Powell, Master of Requests.
-Associated with various groups and patrons interested in the emigrant puritan ministry in America, he was prebendary of Wherwell in Hampshire, under the patronage of the Barons De La Warr, and vicar of Westonzoyland, Somerset for most of his career, and is thought to have been a chaplain to George Villiers, 1st Duke of Buckingham.
+Associated with various groups and patrons interested in the emigrant Puritan ministry in America, he was prebendary of Wherwell in Hampshire, under the patronage of the Barons De La Warr, and vicar of Westonzoyland, Somerset for most of his career, and is thought to have been a chaplain to George Villiers, 1st Duke of Buckingham.

 Education

 Of Wiltshire origins, Earbury entered Magdalen Hall in the University of Oxford as a commoner, matriculating in October 1589 aged 18.
 He graduated B.A. at Merton College on 5 February 1591/92, and M.A. on 12 November 1594.
 On 13 March 1598/99 he received royal presentation to the archdeaconry of St Asaph.
 He was instituted to the Rectory of Wherwell (Winchester jurisdiction) in May 1602 on the lay presentation of Anna, the dowager Lady De La Warr, whose husband William West had died in 1595.
-West himself (who had survived a conviction for treason under Queen Mary in connection with Henry Dudley's conspiracy) had presented the notable puritan Stephen Bachiler to the vicarage of Wherwell in 1587, and Bachiler was still in occupation at Earbury's institution as rector, the two men appearing together in the Liber cleri of 1603.
+West himself (who had survived a conviction for treason under Queen Mary I in connection with Henry Dudley's conspiracy) had presented the notable puritan Stephen Bachiler to the vicarage of Wherwell in 1587, and Bachiler was still in occupation at Earbury's institution as rector, the two men appearing together in the Liber cleri of 1603.

 As prebendary rector of Wherwell, in which he continued until 1635, Earbury remained directly associated with the patronage of the De La Warr family, successively under Thomas West, 2nd Baron De La Warr (son of the first baron), who died in March 1601/02, and then of his son Thomas West, 3rd Baron De La Warr, who was Governor-for-life and Captain-general of the Colony of Virginia until his death in 1618.